Home · Blog · SORA Ecosystem · · Updated Nov 17, 2025 · 9 min read

 How does SORA’s Token Bonding Curve differ from traditional stablecoins?

-Unlike stablecoins pegged to fiat currencies, SORA’s TBC creates an elastic supply that adapts to demand within its own closed economy.
-It aims for price stability through algorithmic management rather than external backing or collateral.
+Traditional stablecoins rely on collateral or fiat pegs.
+SORA’s TBC creates an elastic supply within its closed economy, seeking stability through algorithmic management rather than external backing.

 Can I use SORA for everyday transactions?